fachat/upet_fpga/README.md

 in this mode, only be managed using long addresses into bank 8 (the video bank), or code running in the video bank.

+Note that the 40/80 column switch is only there for Micro-PET 2.x compatibility, that is using a CPLD with very restricted video output capabilities.
+In the newer versions 40/80 columns should be set in the [Viccy](VIDEO.md) registers.

 #### Screen mirror in bank 0

 The CRTC reads its video data from the video bank in VRAM.